 I’ve been on vacation touring haunted sites in the eastern states for the past few weeks with my girlfriend, Rebecca Abernathy.
 Over the weekend we were driving through Lancaster County Pennsylvania when my dark teal Lamborghini broke down.
 Inexplicably both our cell phones were not getting a signal!
 Funny how those darn things don’t work when you really need them!
 As the foreboding cloak of darkness settled upon us, we walked down the deserted rural road lined with never ending farm fields of corn and wheat.
-The warm winds began to rustle through the tall corn stalks nearby as dark looming clouds intermittently covered the full moon while also obstructing the last lights of the iridescent sunset.
-Just as drops of rain began falling we heard the click clopping of horse hooves approaching and saw some Amish riding up in a carriage.
+The warm winds began to rustle through the tall corn stalks nearby.
+All while dark looming clouds intermittently covered the full moon that obstructed the last lights of the iridescent sunset.
+Just as drops of rain began falling we heard the click clopping of horse hooves approaching from the road behind us.
+It was some Amish folks in a carriage.
 They offered to give us shelter for the night if Rebecca would agree to cover up her heaving bosom prominently displayed in her low cut blouse.
 She agreed and soon enough we were given a room at Old Widow Lundy’s house.

-The storm had blown over and all was quiet except for the chirping of crickets and croaking of frogs as the silvery light of the Moon glided into our window.
-Suddenly we we’re awakened by an unholy blood curdling growl.
-We looked out the window and it was a werewolf illuminated in the light of the full moon in the now cloud free skies.
+The storm had blown over and all was quiet except for the chirping of crickets and croaking of frogs.
+As the silvery light of the Moon glided into our window we we’re awakened by an unholy blood curdling growl.
+We looked out the window and it was a Werewolf illuminated in lunar light.
 A mob of Amish men had flaming torches and were running after the hairy beast as they screamed passages from the Bible.
-As dealing with the supernatural is our specialty we hopped out the window and headed after the mob.
+Since dealing with the supernatural is our specialty we hopped out the window and headed after the mob.
 When we caught up with them the Amish said it was one of their own named Jeb McAllister.
-They had been trying to heal him of the so called “Devil Dog Disease” using the power of the Holy Lord, and his good book of wisdom.
+They had been trying to heal him of the so called “Devil Dog Disease” using the power of the Holy Lord and his good book of wisdom.

 I swear I’ll never enter Amish country ever again so as long as I live or at least that particular area.
 They were seriously ungrateful and violent which has not been my experience with the Amish.
 I’ve had a few dealings with them in the past and they’ve always been gracious people.
 Of course I was never with anyone who displayed supernatural powers in their presence.
 In addition my Lamborghini mysteriously disappeared and the tow truck was unable to find it anywhere.
 I suspect it now rolls upon the roadways of Lancaster County pulled by two horses with a pair of Amish riding the roof.